fusioncharts/dev_centre_docs/getting-started/angular/angular/install-using-angular.md

 * `ocean`
 * `carbon`

-To include the definition files placed in **fusioncharts/themes**, do t he following:
+To include the definition files placed in **fusioncharts/themes**, copy the following line of code:

 ```Shell
 import * as Fusion from 'fusioncharts/themes/fusioncharts.theme.fusion';